The Role of Vitamins and Minerals in our Health

 While a healthy diet can help to fulfil your daily recommended intake of 15mg to 20mg a day, some people opt for vitamin E supplements since supplements are a concentrated source of nutrients.

 While most people can easily meet the recommended amount of daily vitamin E intake, some can suffer from vitamin E deficiency.
 This deficiency is usually caused by genetic impairments or low-weight complications in infants who are delivered prematurely.
-Healthcare practitioners usually recommend to fulfill your daily intake of this vitamin through your diet rather than opting for supplements.
+Healthcare practitioners usually recommend to fulfill your daily intake of this vitamin through your diet or superfoods rather than opting for supplements.

 All vitamins are further divided into two types.
 They include fat-soluble vitamins and water-soluble vitamins.
 As their names suggest, the fat-soluble vitamins can dissolve in fat, and the water-soluble vitamins can dissolve in water.
 Vitamin E is a fat-soluble vitamin, and it can be obtained through several dietary sources.